Home Best of Guides The Best Northern NJ Ice Cream Shops to Try

 The Chocolate Bar | 112 Quimby Street, Westfield

 Technically this is not ice cream, but it’s gelato and extremely delicious.
-Opened since 2020, this place not only has gelato, but it also has hand dipped chocolate delights and coffee too.
+Opened in 2020, this place not only has gelato, but also hand-dipped chocolate delights and coffee too.
 There are so many gelato flavors to choose from, but guests love the classic chocolate.

 Thomas’ Ice Cream Cafe | 214 Jefferson Street